pág. 8796

 in several aspects of students' creative writing.
 Students demonstrated enhanced creativity, coherence,

-d clarity in their writing, fewer spelling errors, and expanded vocabulary.
+and clarity in their writing, fewer spelling errors, and expanded vocabulary.
 However, grammatical

 accuracy, especially tense inconsistency, did not improve.
 Encouraging free expression increased

 student engagement, interest, and motivation.
-This generally p
+This generally promoted a positive attitude and motivation

 towards writing texts.
 With more time and focus on specific language areas, this material could also lead